qomaio/r-smuggler/README.md

-# r-smuggler
+# qomautilr
-R Smuggler transports data and commands across the FAME / R border.
+Qoma Utilities for the R Host Language Interface